flutter/flutter/dev/snippets/README.md

 This uses the skeleton for [application](config/skeletons/sample.html) snippets.

-Code `sample` also allow for quick Flutter app generation using the following command:
+The `sample` and `dartpad` tools also allow for quick Flutter app generation using the following command:

 ```bash
 flutter create --sample=[directory.File.sampleNumber] [name_of_project_directory]
 ```

+This command is displayed as part of the sample in the API docs.

 #### Templates

-In order to support showing an entire app when you click on the right tab of the code sample UI, we have to be able to insert the `sample` block into the template and instantiate the right parts.
+In order to support showing an entire app when you click on the right tab of the code sample UI, we have to be able to insert the `sample` or `dartpad` block into the template and instantiate the right parts.

 To do this, there is a [config/templates](config/templates) directory that contains a list of templates.
-These templates represent an entire app that the `sample` can be placed into, basically a replacement for `lib/main.dart` in a flutter app package.
+These templates represent an entire app that the `sample` or `dartpad` can be placed into, basically a replacement for `lib/main.dart` in a flutter app package.

 For more information about how to create, use, or update templates, see